fabrideantoni/fabrideantoni.github.io/cv.md

 ### Subsection

-This website was created using: HTML, SCSS, CSS, and JavaScript.
+This website was created using: HTML.
+SCSS.
+CSS.
+JavaScript.

 Thank you for taking the time to get to know me.